-29 year-old Chikondi Mandala is an Assistant Registrar at the High Court of Malawi.
+29-year-old Chikondi Mandala is an Assistant Registrar at the High Court of Malawi.
 In her early twenties, she became the youngest magistrate in Malawi’s history.
 Today, on International Women's Day, we’re shining a light on Chikondi and the work she does.

 IRLI: What is your job?

 Chikondi Mandala: I am a Judicial Officer responsible for adjudication.
-In my current capacity, I exercise the jurisdiction of a High Court Judge in chambers and fulfill administration tasks as an Assistant to the Registrar.
+In my current capacity, I exercise the jurisdiction of a High Court Judge in chambers and fulfil administration tasks as an Assistant to the Registrar.

 What made you interested in the work you are doing?
 Did it have anything to do with your upbringing?